What Is HubSpot Breeze? Features & Honest Review (2026)

 • HubSpot claims 65%+ resolution rates, with some teams hitting 90%

 Limitations to consider: There are no custom instructions to control AI behaviour.
 You can’t tell the bot to promote specific offers or ask questions in a particular way.
-Costs add up quickly too – 500 conversations a month means $470 in extra credits alone.
-And the per-conversation charge applies whether the conversation was useful or just spam.
+The per-conversation charge also applies whether the conversation was useful or just spam.
+If you want to add AI customer support to any HubSpot plan without those constraints, third-party options exist.

 There’s also a less obvious problem.
 Customer Agent’s quality depends entirely on the knowledge base you feed it.
 As one community member put it: “If the AI is only fed a sparse or outdated help centre, it’s just going to be confidently wrong.”
 Companies that lack thorough documentation will struggle to get good results, regardless of the AI’s capabilities.

-For a deeper look at Customer Agent’s capabilities, pricing, and how it compares to alternatives, see our detailed HubSpot Customer Agent review.
+For a deeper look at Customer Agent’s capabilities and how it compares to alternatives, see our detailed HubSpot Customer Agent review.

 Prospecting Agent (Sales)